fated/ObjectFactory/README.md

 ## Available Configurations

-DfObjectFactory also provides additional configurations you could use to customize your object factory.
+ObjectFactory also provides additional configurations you could use to customize your object factory.

 ### Provider